Russian winter offensive in Ukraine (2022–2023): Threat of invasion from Belarus

 Map of Russian military activities in Belarus as of 15 March 2022.

-Belarus, a close ally of Russia, has been used as a staging area for Russian troops have advanced since the beginning of the full-scale invasion of Ukraine.
+Belarus, a close ally of Russia, has been used as a staging area for Russian troops, since the beginning of the full-scale invasion of Ukraine.
 However, following the retreat of Russian troops from north-eastern Ukraine (including Kyiv) in late March 2022, Russia has not made any further attempts to attack Ukraine from Belarus.

 In October 2022, Belarusian President Alexander Lukashenko announced the deployment of a regional group of troops from Belarus and Russia.

 In December 2022, the Belarusian armed forces conducted military exercises, the largest since the invasion of Ukraine, and several brigades of Belarusian troops moving to the border with Ukraine.
 On December 19, 2022, Russian President Vladimir Putin visited Belarus for the first time in three and a half years, sparking a wave of rumors that Russia was trying to drag Belarus into a war with Ukraine.

 In December 2022, Ukrainian intelligence and the ISW noted that an invasion from Belarus, although possible, was unlikely.

 In early January 2023, there was an increase in activity of Russian units in Belarus, which were estimated at the time to consist of 13,000 troops.
 Against the backdrop of the Russian winter offensive in Donbas, there was also a threat of Russian troops opening a “second front” against Ukraine from Belarusian territory.
 However, observers called Russian activity in Belarus an “information operation” aimed at distracting the Ukrainian Armed Forces from other sections of the front.
 Russian forces have not attacked Ukraine from Belarusian territory since 2022, but Russia continues to maintain units in Belarus as of 2025.